|

 Barbara landscape professionals in starting Firescape.
 Firescape is a demonstration garden of fire resistant

-landscapes in our foothills.
-To help with those working under similar conditions after the terrible fires of these last
+replant the blackened landscapes in our foothills.
+To help with those working under similar conditions after the terrible fires

-few years, we have developed this Firescape page with links to other resources
+have updated this Firescape page to include links to other resources.

 |